 OxyGuard is a Danish SME that researches in, manufactures and supplies water quality measuring, monitoring and control equipment to fish farms and other uses where water quality is important.
 The company leads and drives the market by introducing innovative equipment and solutions with very high reliability and ease of use.
 OxyGuard is committed to be the water measurement’s first choice- in terms of technology, reliability, and service.
 It is our vision to be the preferred partner and solution provider to all companies and institutions that care about water quality measurement and monitoring.

-The Department of Aquaculture of Szent Istvan University is a top-rated aquaculture research, education and training department in Hungary.
-The Department works closely with the stakeholders of the aquaculture industry, being the key partner in supporting policy makers and building valuable relationships with the aquaculture-related enterprises.
-The staff of the department consists of internationally recognised researchers, scientists, and young researchers, as well as supportive professionals.
-The Department has among others a well-equipped molecular genetic laboratory where both DNA and RNA analyses are carried out with state-of-the-art methodology.
+The Institute of Aquaculture and Environmental Safety (AKI), located at the Szent Istvan Campus at Gödöllő, part of the Hungarian University of Agriculture and Life Sciences (MATE; formerly Szent Istvan University) is a top-rated aquaculture research, education and training department in Hungary.
+The Institute works closely with the stakeholders of the aquaculture industry, being the key partner in supporting policy makers and building valuable relationships with the aquaculture-related enterprises.
+The Institute insists on training environment-conscious professionals with an ecological approach, who are able to interpret fish farming and environmental safety as a complex system.
+The staff of the Institute consists of internationally recognised researchers, scientists, and young researchers, as well as supportive professionals.
+The Institute has among others a well-equipped molecular genetic laboratory where both DNA and RNA analyses are carried out with state-of-the-art methodology.

 Durand Research & Consulting (COVARTEC) is an independent Sole Proprietorship company carrying out research & Innovations and providing consulting services in the EU research area in general and on the valorization of the coastal ocean through technology and innovation.
 The company is a provider of new knowledge, technical solutions and innovation within the fields of marine environment, marine observing systems, satellite remote sensing and biotechnology.
 The company gives recommendations and advice on state-of-the-art marine monitoring and observations to decision-makers and policymakers, with a dedicated focus on the potential impact of anthropogenic activities in the marine environments.